 Do you remember your old lunch boxes?
 Did you have Superman, The Fonz, or Davy Crockett?
 Many remember the days where you took your lunch to school in those square metal lunch boxes with your favorite characters on them.
-If you lost yours throughout the years, you might be able to find it again, but maybe for a hefty price tag.
+If you still have a vintage lunch box from childhood it may be worth big bucks now!

 One veteran auctioneer has hundreds of vintage lunch boxes for sale.
 There are many different kinds including those from old television shows, cartoon strips, comic books, movies and much more.
 There are around 250 in this collection.
 He reportedly has another 200 that he will sell around the holidays.